CamelliaCommunity/wiki-frontend/README.md

 > Please make sure to install [NodeJS](https://nodejs.org) and confirm NPM (Node Package Manager) is also installed.

 To begin development and testing locally, please follow these steps in your terminal of choice:
-1. Clone the repo by running `git clone https://github.com/CamelliaCommunity/wiki-frontend`
+1. Clone the repo by running `git clone https://github.com/CamelliaCommunity/wiki-frontend`.
-2. Go inside the newly cloned folder.
+2. Go inside the newly cloned folder (`cd wiki-frontend`).
 3. Run `npm i` to install the packages.
 4. Great!
 Now run `npm run dev` to run the development server.
-5. Enter the URL it provides (http://localhost:5173) in your browser.
+5. Enter the URL it provides (by default it is http://localhost:5173) in your browser.

 ## Resources